Can we remove “limited” from the end of our company name?

-The general rule for a limited company that is a private company is that its name must end with “limited” or “ltd” (or the Welsh equivalent if the Companies House register states that its registered office is to be situated in Wales).
+The general rule for a private limited company is that its name must end with “limited” or “ltd” or the Welsh equivalent if the Companies House register states that its registered office is to be situated in Wales.
 If it is a public company, its name must end with “public limited company” or “p.l.c.” (or the Welsh equivalent).

 Persons dealing with the company will then be put on notice that it has limited liability.